What is PLANCTX?

 PLANCTX supplements the efforts of families that are able to provide care, and fills in for these families when they can no longer do so.

-PLANCTX provides respite services, guidance, colleagueship, and a myriad of social activities that support care-givers and break down the isolation of mentally ill individuals.
-Most importantly, we are (and will be) there to provide quality care, tailored to the needs of specific individuals, to both augment the efforts of the primary care-giver and continue their efforts when they are no longer able to provide care.
+PLANCTX provides respite services, guidance and social activities that support caregivers and break down the isolation of mentally ill individuals.
+Most importantly, we are here to provide quality care, tailored to the needs of specific individuals, to augment the efforts of the primary care-giver and continue their efforts when they are no longer able to provide care.

-Today, about 60% of individuals with a severe & persistent mental illness live with their families.
-Most of the remaining 40% receive care and attention from family members, while living somewhere else.
-Thus, whether they live with a parent/family member or not, people who have mental illness are likely to need and receive some or most of their supports from their care-giving relatives.
+Today, about 60 percent of individuals with a severe and persistent mental illness live with their families.
+Most of the remaining 40 percent receive care and attention from family members, while living somewhere else.
+Thus, whether they live with a parent/family member or not, people who have mental illness are likely to need and receive some or most of their supports from their caregiving relatives.

-Family members caring for a loved one with mental challenges provide a wide range of essential services, including: overseeing treatment and medication; providing for the consumer financially, and keeping an eye on budgeting and spending.
-They also provide social activities, transportation, and advice; ensure that medication is taken as prescribed and that doctors are seen as needed; and act as the consumer's advocate in dealing with the public.
-It is usually the family member that opens the pathway for government benefits, and makes sure that these benefits continue to flow.
-Of course, dedicated care-givers, while doing all of this, also work tirelessly to ensure both that their loved stays on the road to recovery, and are cared for while doing so.
+Family members caring for a loved one with mental challenges provide a wide range of essential services, including: overseeing treatment and medication, providing for the consumer financially, and monitoring budgeting and spending.
+They also provide social activities, transportation, and advice, ensure that medication is taken as prescribed and that doctors are seen as needed, and act as the consumer’s advocate in dealing with the public.

-While the loss of parents &/or other close family members is usually upsetting, it can be devastating to someone living with a mental illness who has not already maximized and achieved his/her potential for independent living.
+While the loss of parents or other close family members is usually upsetting, it can be devastating to someone living with a mental illness who has not already maximized and achieved his/her potential for independent living.
 PLANCTX can help make that happen, proactively, before a major loss occurs.
 No one wants to have to move from their lifetime home, for example, right after he/she experiences a stressful loss of a significant loved one.
 Thus, planning ahead, and initiation of supplemental services and supports WHILE the caregivers are still alive is the key.
-While great strides have been made in successfully treating mental illness, not everyone suffering from a neurobiological disorder will be able to become fully independent.
-Some persons will need ongoing services, supports and advocacy, indefinitely, from caring, flexible professionals who value and honor the need and right for individuals to have as much independence and freedom to enjoy and live quality lives, as possible.

 PLANCTX’s focus is three-fold: